Raanjhanaa: Filming

-Soundtrack
+Music

 The music and the background score for the film was composed by A. R. Rahman.
-The soundtrack's original version has lyrics penned by Irshad Kamil whereas the Tamil version by Vairamuthu.
+The soundtrack's original version has lyrics penned by Irshad Kamil whereas the Tamil version by Madhan Karky, Vairamuthu & Kabilan.
 In an interview with Hindustan Times, Rahman stated that he had emphasised the folk-classical genre as the film brings out a fascination for Benaras through the music and hence, most of the songs are character-driven.
 In all, the soundtrack album has nine original tracks.
 The original version of the soundtrack was released on the co-branded record labels Sony Music and Eros Music on 27 May 2013 and the Tamil version on 17 June 2013.

 Marketing

 On 10 May 2013, a grand event was held at a set resembling Varanasi at Film City in Goregaon, Mumbai.
 The lead actors made their entry riding a chariot and performed the title track of the film.
 The producer stated that the event was promoted in Banarasi style so as to represent the essence of the film and its setting.
 The film's music was promoted at the Radio Mirchi Studios in Mumbai on 27 May 2013.
 Dressed in typical South Indian attire, Dhanush and Sonam Kapoor promoted the Tamil version, Ambikapathy in Chennai.
 The leading duo also promoted the film in Mumbai, Delhi, Ahmedabad, Lucknow and Jaipur from mid-May to June 2013.